googleapis/google-cloud-java/generation/new_client/README.md

 ```

 ### Solution
 The proto path is incorrect.
-See the `Proto Path` section to find out the correct path.
+See the `Proto Path` section to find the correct path.